 Haverhill is a very small town located in the state of Florida.
 With a population of 2,143 people and two constituent neighborhoods, Haverhill is the 366th largest community in Florida.

-Haverhill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Haverhill is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Haverhill is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Haverhill who work in office and administrative support (12.92%), management occupations (8.87%), and maintenance occupations (8.36%).

 Being a small town, Haverhill does not have a public transit system used by locals to get to and from work.

-In terms of college education, Haverhill is nearly on par with the US average for all cities of 21.84%: 19.57% of adults 25 and older in Haverhill have a bachelor's degree or advanced degree.
+The education level of Haverhill citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.57% of adults 25 and older in Haverhill have a college degree.